datun/Exellys-BatchCsvProcessor/README.md

 1. Download the latest release from here (*release TBD, link to be placed*)
 2. Install [Python](https://www.python.org/)
+   - If using Windows, before hitting next on install
+     **TICK THE BOX** of _Add Python #.## to PATH_.
+   - If forgotten, you can repair the install or add python to system path manually.
 3. Install dependencies
     1. Method #1: Install via scripts
         - Open the setup folder